CSE/CPI/SER 484: Structured practical experience following a contract or plan, supervised by faculty and practitioners

 - Students may use a maximum of 6 credits of independent study toward their degree program.

-- CS and CSE students may not use both CSE 484 and FSE 301 toward their degree program.
+- CS and CSE students may not use both CSE 484 and FSE 301 toward their upper division degree requirements.

 The position must: